microsoft/SiteInspector/src/Tabs/GettingStartedTab/README.md

 You would want to make the below changes,at the very least, to convert this template to your cutsom tab:
 1. In webpack.config file, change the output filename to the name that you want for your final compiled tab.
 2. In package.json change the name as well as the author to desired values.
-3. Modify the dependencies in package.json as per the npm requirements of your final tab.
+3. Modify the dependencies in package.json as per the npm requirements of your tab.
 4. Update the title and redux state namespace in the config file to your tab name.
 5. Update the reducer,actions and component with your tabs requirements.
 6. Update index.jsx file with valid imports as your component names have changed.